wpkelso/notes/Mahatma Gandhi.md

 ### Non-Cooperation (1920-1922)

 Movement within the [[Indian National Congress]] that focused on boycotting of British councils, schools, and courts as well as other non-violent acts of civil disobedience.

+The movement was called off after tha Chauri Chaua Violence in 1922.
+Gandhi was subsequently arrested and tried.

+### Khadi

+After being released from prison, Ghandi began to emphasize homespun cotton cloth as a symbol of national identity.
+This stems from the “identity” of India pre-colonialism as one of the world biggest exporters of cotton textiles.

+## Ideas

+### Swaraj (“Self-Rule”)

+### Satyagraha (“Truth Force”)